nastassjamotro/Programming-1-Portfolio/README.md

 ## Piece

-All the separate chess piece classes in this game use inheritance from the class Piece below.
+All the separate chess piece classes in this game use inheritance from the super class Piece below.
 There are a total of sixteen pieces per player: one King, one Queen, two Bishops, two Knights, two Rooks, and eight Pawns.
 Each player controls their own set and may not play or use the other player's set.

 **Code for Main Piece Class:**